-SC Housing follows OSHA guidelines to maintain a safe working environment and offers programs that promote a healthy lifestyle at work and at home.
-SC Housing contracts with Deer Oaks to administer Employee Assistance Program (EAP) benefits to eligible employees and their dependents and helps them strike a healthy work and home balance.
-SC Housing also offers wellness initiatives in weight management, managing stress and personal safety.
-In addition, employees are offered: annual health screenings; influenza vaccines, and regular advisories from Prevention Partners and CIGNA VitaMin.
-SC State Housing has a written emergency response plan that gives detailed information on actions to take in a fire or hazardous weather.
-SC Housing is committed to the health and well-being of its employees.
+SC State Housing follows OSHA guidelines to maintain a safe working environment.

+SC State Housing offers programs that promote a healthy lifestyle at work and at home.
+Effective March 1, 2012, SC State Housing entered into an agreement with Deer Oaks to administer our Employee Assistance Program (EAP).
+The EAP is offered to our benefits eligible employees and their dependents and helps them strike a healthy work and home balance.
+Our Wellness Committee has offered classes in weight management, managing stress and personal safety.
+In addition, employees are offered: annual health screenings; influenza vaccines, onsite CPR training, and regular advisories from Prevention Partners and CIGNA VitaMin.
+SC State Housing has a written emergency response plan that gives detailed information on actions to take in a fire or bad weather.
+We are committed to the health and well-being of our employees.